Rubikk/contactManagement/README.md

 ⚫️ Create a note associated with specified contact

-⚫️ Load a default contacts file
+⚫️ Load a default contacts file:
+    ✨ From startup: Immediately loads a 'sample.csv' file

 ⚫️ Load a set of commands from a file